 The Importance of Event ROI Integrations

-It’s one thing to have some platforms assisting you with event marketing attribution and tracking event ROI.
+Having some platforms assisting you with event marketing attribution and tracking event ROI is one thing.
 It’s another thing for them to be fully integrated.
-Data integration means linking all your software platforms so that data can be easily transferred and reconciled among them to deliver more comprehensive insights.
+Data integration means linking all your software platforms so that data can be easily transferred and reconciled to deliver more comprehensive insights.

 As an event marketer, the center of your web of integrations should be your event platform.
 From there, you’ll want to ensure your event software it is connected to other vital platforms across marketing, sales, and other relevant departments.
 Doing so will ensure that your event ROI data is efficiently and accurately being tracked.